camunda/camunda-platform/README.md

 ```
 or by modifying the default value in the [`.env`](.env) file.

-Read more about resource based authentications in the [documentation](https://docs.camunda.io/docs/self-managed/self-managed/concepts/access-control/resource-authorizations).
+Read more about resource based authorizations in the [documentation](https://docs.camunda.io/docs/self-managed/self-managed/concepts/access-control/resource-authorizations).

 ## Camunda Platform 7